codyd51/offkeyboard/instructions.md

 As long as it is running, OffKeyboard will listen to the microphone (or whatever the active system input is), identify pitches, and send key events per our spec.

+OffKeyboard will print some of the things it's doing as you play the bass, so keep an eye on this output if you run into an issue or want to verify that pitches are being detected properly.

 ## Configuring OffKeyboard

 I've tried to make it straightforward for you to play around with the common key mappings.